Fitness Redefined: The Power of Patience Over Push

 The Dangers of Impatience

-Growing up, I had coaches who instilled in me a strong work ethic, but also a sense of urgency.
-I’ve always believed that if I wasn’t pushing myself to the limit, I wasn’t doing enough.
-This mentality has served me well in some ways, but it’s also led to burnout and injury.
-I’ve let my inner critic run wild, driving me to take on too much, too soon.
-The result?
-A string of failed attempts and setbacks.
+Growing up, I was taught that a strong work ethic and a sense of urgency were essential to achieving my fitness goals.
+I believed that if I wasn’t pushing myself to the limit, I wasn’t doing enough.
+This mentality served me well in some ways, but it also led to burnout and injury.
+I let my inner critic drive me to take on too much, too soon, resulting in a string of failed attempts and setbacks.

 A New Approach